For St. Paul Mayor Carter, Floyd killing brings questions from outside and a reckoning at home

 Carter said St. Paul leaders have committed “pretty steadfastly” to public safety reform in the past few years.
 He also said there’s more to be done — in state law, in the legal system and in police union contracts “that make it so difficult to hold officers accountable when they fall below the standard that we’ve set.”

-“I think our police officers, in St. Paul in particular and all over the country, know that they have a lot at stake in this conversation,” Carter said.

-As they often do, Carter and Police Chief Todd Axtell have presented a united front, appearing together at news conferences to announce citywide curfews and address the destruction that ravaged St. Paul as some protests turned violent.
+Carter and Police Chief Todd Axtell have presented a united front, appearing together to announce curfews and address the destruction that ravaged St. Paul as some protests turned violent.
 The chief, too, has been called on to provide reaction and analysis for a national audience.

-“Now’s our moment to move forward together; use this tragedy as an opportunity to do what’s been needed to be done for many, many years,” he said in a June 3 interview with CNN.
+“Now’s our moment to move forward together; use this tragedy as an opportunity to do what’s been needed to be done for many, many years,” he told CNN on June 3.

 Axtell has already convened his leadership team, with Carter’s support, to clarify the department’s use-of-force policy, said spokesman Steve Linders.